tensorboy/pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 ## Testing
 - `cd model; sh get_model.sh` to download caffe model or download converted pytorch model(https://www.dropbox.com/s/ae071mfm2qoyc8v/pose_model.pth?dl=0).
 - `cd caffe_to_pytorch; python convert.py` to convert a trained caffe model to pytorch model.
-The converted model have relative error less than 1e-6, and will be located in `./model` after converted.
+The converted model have relative error less than 1e-6, and will be located in `./model` after convert.
 - `pythont picture_demo.py` to run the picture demo.
 - `pythont web_demo.py` to run the web demo.